Unwrapping your new mattress

 They also don’t always give you the full breakdown of what exactly is in the mattresses.
 We have talked at length about the differences between 100% natural latex and synthetic, and why you need to know the blend and density of hybrid foams to truly know what you are getting.
 Then there is the issue with the One-sided mattresses.
 So there is plenty to consider and we would rather you read the articles to make your own mind up on these models.

 There was a really interesting article in the Telegraph on Eve mattresses posting a record loss in 2018 whilst simultaneously spending an eye-watering £17.2m o advertising.
 What’s baffling is they only have one product, a basic foam layered mattress.
 These manufacture methods have been around for 20 years.
 So why are they spending so much on marketing and not developing the product?
 Eve doesn’t give the exacting details for us to be able to compare their mattresses.
 It does beg the question is this more marketing over quality?

 If you want to read some more detailed discussions on boxed mattresses, such as Eve, then please start with this comment here.

 What is the best alternative to an Eve, Simba or Casper Boxed Mattress?

 We would always recommend a two-sided pocket sprung well-upholstered mattress over a one-sided foam bed.
 If the price is your deciding factor, then we would ask you to look at our Origins 1500 which is at a similar price point to Eve, Simba and Casper as a basis for comparison to a non-rolled mattress.
-However, the upholstery and spring unit far exceed the quantities and GSM of the boxed mattresses available.
+However, the upholstery and spring unit far exceeds the quantities and GSM of the boxed mattresses available.
 This mattress cannot be boxed, there are simply too many fibres inside it to be easily crushed.